Diamboy211/why-do-i-always-leak-my-token/README.md

 ## how to use
-add an auth.json at the same directory as the bot.js add these in the file:
+add an auth.json at the same directory as the bot.js add this in the file:
 ```
 {
   "token": "your bot token here"